The Muses Are Heard: Literary significance and reception

-It was hoped that Capote would paint the whole enterprise with a rosy brush, but instead, he highlights the culture shock, juxtapositions and humor wherever possible.
-He unapologetically describes the tawdry stores in Leningrad and denizens of the local working class bar.
-In true Capote fashion, he chooses the exact detail to set the scene: a cast member's jive talk, the crunchy pillow in the train berth smelling of hay, meals of yogurt and raspberry soda, when some had hoped for caviar, the wardrobe lady updating the only available American flag with three new stars.

-While the cultural differences are so obvious, Capote does manage to show the East and West coming together at various times.
-The cast and crew are truly touched when the cultural ministry sets up a Christmas tree in the hotel lobby.
-The atmosphere warms up even more when the cast members commandeer a restaurant band's instruments and play a jumping “Sunny Side of the Street".
-Beyond the music, the two sides have one more thing in common; as a Norwegian businessman observes, they truly yearn for the love and approval of the rest of the world.

 Capote's biographer Gerald Clarke states that The Muses Are Heard was considered 'mischievous' when it appeared in print; for example, Capote puts into the mouth of another person (American reporter Priscilla Johnson) his own opinion of the troupe ('They're such a second-rate company'); his cameos of some of the cast, the entourage, and the Russian Ministry Staff verge on the grotesque.
 Clarke also reveals that several of the incidents in the story, including the encounter with the Norwegian businessmen, were entirely invented by Capote.
 This may have been a narrative device used by Capote to intrude his own opinions.
 John Steinbeck states that he used this 'third party' method in the journalism collected in his Once There Was a War.